 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 (Rom 6:1)

 Grace is no more a license to sin than electricity is a license to electrocute yourself.
-True, you can use electricity to electrocute yourself but God forbid that you would!
+True, you can use electricity to electrocute yourself but God forbid that you do!
 That’s not what it’s for.

 We need to see sin for what it really is.
-It is not some benign activity like making coffee or hitting free-throws down the stretch.
+Sin is not some benign activity that isn’t as bad as everyone makes out.
+Sin is deadly.
 As God warned Cain, Sin is a crouching beast that desires to master you.